input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 3. New FUEL transactions are created with the new committee signing scheme.

-We would like to: support users claiming their old unclaimed FUEL, and users to be able to claim the new FUEL from the new committee signing scheme.
+We would like to:

+- support users claiming their old unclaimed FUEL;

+- allow users to be able to claim the new FUEL from the new committee signing scheme.

 Recall from the [main
 specification](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/Specification.md)
 that `FUELMintingPolicy` verifies the all of following conditions:

-1. The FUEL claimed corresponds to an element in a merkle root that was inserted (i.e., minted by the `SignedMerkleRoot` policy).
-   Also, it verifies that the transaction corresponds transaction specified in the merkle root in a suitable sense.
+1. The FUEL claimed corresponds to an element in a merkle root that was inserted (i.e., minted by the `SignedMerkleRoot` policy), and the transaction corresponds to the transaction specified in the merkle root in a suitable sense.
    Note that `FUELMintingPolicy` must be parameterized by the currency symbol of the `SignedMerkleRoot` policy to verify this.